Chart Color Schemes

 Bardia features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 89.6% of all households, including 62.6% couples with children, 14.8% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 10.4%, with lone person households at 9.1% and group households making up 1.4% of the total.
-The median household size is 3.5 people, which is larger than the Greater Sydney average of 2.9.
+Family households constitute 89.6% of all households, including 62.6% couples with children, 14.8% couples without children, and 10.6% single parent families.
+Non-family households comprise the remaining 10.4%, with lone person households at 9.1% and group households comprising 1.4%.
+The median household size is 3.5 people, larger than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households